Table of Contents

 - You may need to be even more careful if you have a cat that goes out, or if you are growing plants at home that are poisonous to your cats, such as daffodils or cyclamen.
 It is better to put such plants out of your cat’s reach.

-- The simplest measures to take in this regard are planting grass in a flower pot and taking care of your garden regularly for your curious cat who wants to get rid of the hair lumps that she occasionally swallows at home.
-You can also add wheat and oat seeds which are cat-friendly to the pots you will prepare for your cat.
+- The simplest measures to take in this regard are planting grass in a flower pot and regularly taking care of your garden for your curious cat who wants to get rid of the hair lumps that she occasionally swallows at home.
+You can also add cat-friendly wheat and oat seeds to the pots you will prepare for your cat.

 I have devoted the last part of my article to some frequently asked questions by most animal lovers and cat owners.
-Personally, I think that the answers to such questions are quite useful and some of them contain very entertaining information.
+I think that the answers to such questions are quite useful and some contain very entertaining information.

 Can Cats Eat Catnip?